 Some want materials rich in history, or modern in terms of warmth, comfort and environmental friendliness.
 There's a wide range of flooring options to meet your aesthetic and performance requirements.
 Flooring needs to be durable enough to handle everyday wear-and-tear, pets and even high heels.

-At Renfrew Castle we can help you choose the right flooring for every room in your house.
 Depending on style, colour and wear, we know the importance of selecting something that will last.
-Choose from hardwood, laminates, vinyl, ceramic, floor tiles and carpet.
+Choose from hardwood, laminates, and vinyl.

 Pine is an inexpensive, lightweight wood that can be yellowish or whitish with brown knots.
 Pine resists shrinking and swelling, but is prone to scratches and dents.